brian-team/brian2tools/docs_sphinx/user/nmlimport.rst

 |

-With this Morphology object, you can use all of Brian's functions to get information about the cell:
+With this `~.Morphology` object, you can use all of Brian's functions to get information about the cell:

 .. code:: python